keone/crypto-reading-list/Exercises.md

 * They both seem to take some input and scramble it to some output.
 Can we reuse the same function for both?
 * How does public-key cryptography relate?

-(These are important prereqs, as mentioned in [How the Bitcoin protocol actually works](https://michaelnielsen.org/ddi/how-the-bitcoin-protocol-actually-works/))
+These are important prereqs, as mentioned in [How the Bitcoin protocol actually works](https://michaelnielsen.org/ddi/how-the-bitcoin-protocol-actually-works/).
 <details>

 #### Can we reuse the same function?